 Our faculty specialize in many diverse areas of research, including digital mapping, gaming, text and data mining, visualization and text analysis, physical computing, sound design, and interactive interface design.

-For more information about the programme, please visit the program section on the website, or feel free to contact the Director or the Graduate Coordinator:
+For more information about the programme, please visit the program section on the website, or feel free to contact the Director and Graduate Coordinator, Scott Smallwood at email@example.com

 Please ask us questions, let us call you, or come for a visit!